cordialgerm/foe_foundry/data/5e_canonical/dust_mephit.md

 ***Claws.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one creature. *Hit:* 4 (1d4+2) slashing damage.

 ***Blinding Breath (Recharge 6)***.
 The mephit exhales a 15- foot cone of blinding dust.
 Each creature in that area must succeed on a DC 10 Dexterity saving throw or be blinded for 1 minute.
-A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.</statblock>